MODFLOW-USGS/executables/README.md

 The programs and version numbers for the present release are

-The programs and version numbers for version 5.0 are

 | Program    | Version   |
 |---         |---|
 | mf2000 | 1.19.01 |